-The bright end sensitivities are presented here for a test case of three NIRSpec observing modes: integral field unit (IFU), multi-object spectroscopy (MOS), and fixed slits (FS).
+The bright end sensitivities are presented here for a test case of 3 NIRSpec observing modes: integral field unit (IFU), multi-object spectroscopy (MOS), and fixed slits (FS).
 The curves for bright limits define the flux that is just below the detector saturation limit at the presented wavelengths for each NIRSpec filter-grating configuration.
-The parameters used for the test cases for each mode are defined as:
+The parameters used for the test cases for each mode are defined below.

 Target calculation parameters (common for all modes):

 - point source